Turn GDPR to your business advantage with Office 365

 – Advanced Security Management (ASM) spots trends such as abnormal or high-risk usage.
 This can also alert your business to potential breaches.

-Respond to threats
+Respond to threat

 – Office 365’s Threat Intelligence provides deep insights, leveraging Microsoft’s extensive reach and scale, so you can be aware of new and emerging threats before then can impact your business.